 The student is responsible for reasonable cleanliness of his/her room.
 NMJC will assist with general housekeeping in the public areas of the campus housing facilities.
 When a repair is needed in a room, the student must notify the residence hall supervisor immediately.
-The residence hall supervisor will notify the Director of Student Life and/or maintenance department.
+The residence hall supervisor will notify the maintenance department.
 Regular maintenance inspections will be made of the housing facilities, including the rooms.
 Repairs for damage by other than normal wear and tear will be charged to the responsible student's account as a fine.
 If a resident is found tampering with equipment or fixtures, they will be assessed fines per occurrence.